github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/gabek?s=180" class="pquote-avatar" alt="avatar">
- Especially since COVID and working from home it’s harder to never see anybody or talk to anybody.
+ Especially since COVID and working from home it's harder to never see anybody or talk to anybody.
   <p markdown="1" class="pquote-credit">
 — <a href="https://github.com/gabek">@gabek</a>, maintainer of the Owncast live streaming server, on the impact of burnout on his open source work
   </p>